Pradumnasaraf/DevOps/docs/terraform/introduction.md

 slug: "/terraform"
 ---

-Terraform is an open source infrastructure as code software tool created by HashiCorp.
-It allows users to define and provision infrastructure using a declarative configuration language.
-Terraform manages infrastructure across multiple cloud providers and on-premises environments.
-It uses a simple syntax called HashiCorp Configuration Language (HCL) to define the infrastructure components and their dependencies.
+Terraform is an infrastructure as code tool created by HashiCorp.
+It lets you define infrastructure in configuration files, compare the desired state with the real environment, and apply changes in a controlled way.
+Terraform works across many cloud providers, SaaS platforms, and on-premises systems through provider plugins.

 ## Challenges with traditional infra